frioux/blog/content/posts/ruby-style-functional-programming-in-perl.md

 aliases: ["/archives/63"]
 title: "Ruby style functional programming in Perl!"
 date: "2009-01-09T08:10:49-06:00"
-tags: ["autoboxcore", "functional-programming", "perl", "ruby"]
+tags: [autobox-core, functional-programming, perl, ruby]
 guid: "http://blog.afoolishmanifesto.com/archives/63"
 ---
 So recently I was asking if andand exists in perl ([here](http://perlmonks.org/?node_id=734774) and [here](http://stackoverflow.com/questions/422837/is-there-an-andand-for-perl)) and someone implemented it!
 How awesome is that?
 See it [here](http://search.cpan.org/perldoc?Scalar::Andand).